mmai/piquetBook/index.md

 Sir H. Right, right, Madam !

 Lady'Lure.
-Then the nine of diamonds at Comet [PopeJoan], three fives at Cribbage, and Pam [Knave of Chibs] inLanterloo [Loo], Sir Harry !
+Then the nine of diamonds at Comet [PopeJoan], three fives at Cribbage, and Pam [Knave of Chibs] in Lanterloo [Loo], Sir Harry !

 Sir H. Ay, Madam, these are charms indeed.
-Then thepleasure of picking your husband's pocket over night to playat Basset next day."
+Then the pleasure of picking your husband's pocket over night to play at Basset next day."

-About this date Piquet is sometimes speltPiquette, as though the idea had gained groundthat the word is a diminutive oi pique {see p.
-52).The first volume of Thomas D'Urfey's celebratedpoems, " Wit and Mirth: or Pills to purge Melan-choly," (1719.), contains "A Poole at Piquette, TheWords made and set to a Tune, by Mr. D'Urfey,made at Ramsbury Mannor."
+About this date Piquet is sometimes spelt Piquette, as though the idea had gained ground that the word is a diminutive of pique (see p.
+52).
+The first volume of Thomas D'Urfey's celebrated poems, " Wit and Mirth: or Pills to purge Melancholy," (1719.), contains "A Poole at Piquette, The Words made and set to a Tune, by Mr. D'Urfey,made at Ramsbury Mannor."

 "Within an Arbour of delight,

-As sweet as Bowers ElisianWhere famous Sidney us'd to write
+As sweet as Bowers Elisian Where famous Sidney used to write

 I lately had a Vision :Methought beneath a Golden State,

 The Turns of Chance obeying,Six of the World's most noted great.

 At Piquette were a playing.

-7 8 PIQUET.

 '' The first two were the brave Eugene